Nazis and Nazi affiliates

 - Names to Run Away from Really Fast: Baron Gestapo?
 Doctor Demon?
-Count Murder?
+Captain Murder?

 - Near-Villain Victory: They almost conquered the world in the JSA Bad Seed story arc, which had them abduct Obsidian and use him to power a "Darkness Engine" that would have depowered all superheroes.

 - Nice Job Fixing It, Villain!: The Fourth Reich member Reichsmark is responsible for Nate Heywood's metamorphosis into Citizen Steel.

 - No Swastikas: Captain Swastika's very existence defies this trope.

 - Our Ghouls Are Creepier: Green Ghoul looks like a dollar-bin German knockoff of Green Goblin, namely the Ultimate Spider-Man version of the character.

 - Our Vampires Are Different: As one might expect from his 'count' title, Count Berlin is a Nazi vampire.